xvxx/phetch/doc/phetch.1.md

 # NOTES

-When given a _URL_, *phetch* will show the requested gopher page and enter interactive mode.
+When given a _URL_, *phetch* will show the requested Gopher page and enter interactive mode.

 Without a _URL_, *phetch* will show a builtin dashboard with easy